-Capstone Seminar - The Graduate Management Capstone Seminar provides support for students' work on the Capstone project (formerly Independent Learning Project).
+Capstone Seminar - The Graduate Management Capstone Seminar provides support for students' work on the Capstone project.
 The Capstone project is undertaken towards the end of the student's program, and after specific program core requirements have been met.
 The Capstone project enables students to demonstrate their learning from courses and seminars through a designed application-oriented experience.